oasisresearchlab/meta/general.md

 I really like Lana's pattern: http://lanayarosh.com/work-with-me/.
 She has clear pathways (affiliate vs. student researcher) and clear steps for how to get involved.
 I really like the pattern of doing a student challenge and meeting in office hours as the jumping off point, and the onboarding guide.
 Similar is Anthony's idea of expedition vs. specialist roles in his ["joining the HCI group" opportunities doc](https://docs.google.com/document/d/1yFDNbHHbJRqv4BEBCV7d04wGPbhtsxLYsOGCEUAAUsE/edit?usp=sharing): resonates with my (independent?) ideas about having ppl first explore a topic and build rapport/refine interest before diving into a specific "critical path" role.
 I think we can learn from this for Masters' students too.

 Another nice example set: https://duffylab.wordpress.com/important-lab-information-for-duffy-lab-undergraduates/

+As the lab grows, we can consider transitioning to models like Haoqi and Walter (e.g., [Agile Research Studios](http://agileresearch.io/))